 Regardless of whether bloating also occurs, too much air in the abdomen is always disturbing, as the upward rising air pushes up the diaphragm, i.e., the muscular separation of chest and abdomen.

-This can lead to obstruction of the breathing, to poor closure of the esophageal sphincter (annular muscle, which closes the stomach to the esophagus) and thus to persistent heartburn.
+This can lead to obstruction of breathing, poor closure of the esophageal sphincter (annular muscle, which closes the stomach to the esophagus), and thus to persistent heartburn.

 Also, the development of diverticula, which are predominantly formed in the terminal part of the large intestine (Sigma).

 If putrefaction (fermentation) is behind the bloating, larger amounts of polluting and even toxic gases are produced.